-The Board of Directors has set up three internal committees to support the administrative body, namely: the Appointments and Remuneration Committee, the Control and Risks Committee and the Ethics and Sustainability Committee.
+The Board of Directors has set up three internal committees to support the administrative body, namely: the Appointments and Remuneration Committee, the Control and Risks Committee and the Ethics, Sustainability and Inclusion Committee.

-For information on the Related Party Transactions Committee, see paragraph 11 of this Report.
+For information on the RPT Committee, see section 11 of this Report.

-In adopting its Regulation, the Board of Directors established that the duties and composition of each Committee must be set at the time of its constitution by Board resolution, and that the activities of the committees may be regulated by specific operating regulations that establish operating procedures for the duties assigned to them.
+In adopting its regulation, the Board of Directors established that the duties and composition of each committee must be set at the time of its constitution by Board resolution, and that the activities of the committees may be regulated by specific operating regulations that establish operating procedures for the duties assigned to them.

-Therefore, the composition, duties and functioning of each Committee are governed by the Board of Directors through the adoption of specific regulations in line with the criteria laid down by the Code.
+Therefore, the composition, duties and functioning of each committee are governed by the Board of Directors through the adoption of specific regulations in line with the criteria laid down by the Code.

 Committee members (totalling a minimum of three per committee) are appointed by the Board and are selected from among the members of the Board.
-The Board determined the composition of the Committees by prioritising the skills and experience of the relative members, even if the structure of the committees themselves, given the composition of the Board, implies a certain concentration of duties.
+The Board determined the composition of the committees prioritising skill and experience held by the relative members.
+Note that, as highlighted in the guidance for Company Shareholders regarding the size and composition of the new Board of Directors, the increase in the number of Directors decided by the Shareholders' Meeting on 18 April 2023 was intended to allow for more effective distribution of the tasks, thereby avoiding the concentration of responsibilities.

 The chairpersons of the committees, who are nominated by the Board from among its members, call the meetings, set the agendas, prepare the works and coordinate the discussion.
 At the next Board meeting, the committee chairs report on the relevant activities conducted by the committees and on the proposals and opinions issued.
 In the event of absence or impediment, the chairpersons are replaced by the committee member with the highest seniority by age.
-For the organisation of their work, the committees are supported by the Secretary of the Board of Directors or by a party indicated by the Committee itself.
+For the organisation of their work, the committees are supported by the Secretary of the Board of Directors or by a party indicated by the committee itself.
 Each committee meets, on the invitation of its chairperson, at the location established in the call notice issued to all members at least 3 business days before the date set for the meeting; in urgent cases, this period may be reduced to 24 hours before the time set for the meeting.
-The meeting documentation is made available to the committee members at the same time as the call notice is issued by the Secretary of the respective Committee.
-The documentation regarding the Agenda is made available to members by the Secretary of the respective Committee usually at least three business days prior to the date of the meeting, except in exceptional circumstances.
+The meeting documentation is made available to the committee members at the same time as the call notice is issued by the Secretary of the respective committee.
+The documentation regarding the Agenda is made available to members by the Secretary of the respective committee usually at least three business days prior to the date of the meeting, except in exceptional circumstances.

-The members of each Committee and all participants in the meeting are bound by the legal obligations on inside information and the confidentiality of data and information received in the execution of their duties.
+The members of each committee and all participants in the meeting are bound by the legal obligations on inside information and the confidentiality of data and information received in the execution of their duties.

 Moreover, Acea has adopted specific software in order to enable the secure management of committee meetings and facilitate the secure transmission of information and documentation.
-For more information on this software please refer to paragraph 4.4 of this Report.
+For more information on this software please refer to section 4.4 in this Report.